Brent Sherman: Racing career

 Sherman's route to NASCAR was not like that of most drivers.
 After high school, he completed a six-year enlistment in the U.S. Air Force as an Air Surveillance Technician on the E-3 AWACS.
 It was during his last year in the Air Force that racing caught Sherman's attention.
 After a trip to the Jim Russell Racing School in Sonoma, California, Sherman was asked to compete for a racing scholarship in the Russell Champ Series.
 He won the scholarship and his racing career began.

-During the next few years Sherman competed in several different racing series including the Barber Dodge Pro Series, Grand American Road Racing Association and the ARCA Re/Max Series.
+During the next few years, Sherman competed in several different racing series including the Barber Dodge Pro Series, Grand American Road Racing Association and the ARCA Re/Max Series.

-In 2003, driving a Ford sponsored by Serta Mattresses, he collected six top-five and eleven top-ten finishes in ARCA competition and finished fourth in the final point standings.
+In 2003, driving a Ford sponsored by Serta Mattresses, Sherman collected six top-five and eleven top-ten finishes in ARCA competition and finished fourth in the final point standings.
 The following year he posted nine top-five and fourteen top-ten finishes, which placed him second in the series’ point standings.
 He also received the prestigious Bill France Triple Crown honor and the HG Adcox Sportsman of the Year Award.

 When he competed in ARCA in 2004, Sherman won the ARCA Re/Max Series Bill France Triple Crown Honor as well as the Grant Adcox Sportsmanship Award.

 Sherman competed in a handful of NASCAR Busch Series races in 2004 in the No. 58 Serta Dodge for Akins Motorsports and planned to run a full schedule with the team in 2005.
 Glynn Motorsports bought out his team and after eleven races and one top-ten finish between the two teams, Sherman and his sponsors parted ways with the team.
 In July 2005, Sherman signed on with ppc Racing, replacing Michel Jourdain Jr., and brought the Serta sponsorship with him (along with Hickory Farms and Consort hair spray).